Propensity to Accumulate Excess Iron

 A family history of "liver problems," "bronze diabetes," or "cardiac issues in late middle age" can sometimes track to undiagnosed HFE overload.
 Which variant pattern you carry decides whether iron management is something that happens automatically or something that warrants ferritin monitoring and proactive intervention.

 Propensity to Accumulate Excess Iron is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →